Quantize a model

 Quantization on each surface

-Section titled “Quantization on each surface”--quant for the resolve-then-fallback front door, --isq to force runtime ISQ:
+Section titled “Quantization on each surface”Use --quant for artifact selection with an ISQ fallback, or --isq to force runtime ISQ:

 There is no quantize-at-load HTTP request; a server quantizes via the --quant/--isq flags on

 the CLI tab.
-To re-quantize a model already running, POST /re_isq swaps every ISQ-eligible
+To re-quantize a model already running, POST /re_isq changes its ISQ type without

 curl -X POST localhost:1234/re_isq \ -H "Content-Type: application/json" \ -d '{"ggml_type": "Q4K"}'in_situ_quant accepts the same values as --isq, including numeric shorthands resolved